Hillside with trees and fog

 Part 17

-Then in 2017, viewers returned the Blue Pine Lodge in Part 17 of season 3.
+Then in 2017, viewers returned the Blue Pine Lodge in Part 17 of Twin Peaks: The Return.
 There is a brief scene of Pete Martell headed to his morning fishing spot.
 The scene appears to be a different part of a take that used in the Pilot Episode.

 In the Pilot (seen way above), the scene picks up with Pete walking just as the grass turns to gravel.
 This scene in Part 17 shows Pete walking to that spot from the Blue Pine Lodge porch.